 What if Your Domain Name is Taken?

 When you find out the .com version of your domain is not available, it’s very common for the domain registrar to recommend that you get the .net or .org domain.
-Our friends at WPBeginner recommend “If you want to make any kind of business website, then you should always use a .com domain name extension.
+Our friends at WPBeginner recommend .com domains, “If you want to make any kind of business website, then you should always use a .com domain name extension.
 It gives your website a familiar address and makes your business look more professional and established.”
 If the .com extension isn’t available, we have included some creative tips to still get a .com domain for your business.

 Add Additional Words